tamer4osman/abroad/BRD.md

 - **Strengthen Security:** Implement robust security measures to protect sensitive citizen information and ensure data integrity.

 ### 1.4 Document Scope
 This BRD covers the high-level business requirements for the LFMMS, encompassing all core consular service areas: Civil Registry, Passport Services, Visa Processing, Document Attestation, and Legal Proxy Management.
-It focuses on the business needs and outcomes, not the specific technical implementation details (which are covered in the FRD, SRS, and PRD).
+It focuses on the business needs and outcomes, not the specific technical implementation details (which are covered in the FRD, SRS, PRD, TRD, and QRD).
+The system is implemented as a full-stack solution: a React 18 + TypeScript SPA frontend (Vite, Tailwind CSS, Framer Motion, i18n, RTL) and a modular Express.js + TypeScript backend (Prisma ORM, MySQL, JWT, AWS S3, Zod validation, robust middleware, RESTful API).

 ## 2. Business Goals and Objectives